madeleineostoja/generator-web-component/README.md

 ## Components for apps

-To create a new web component for use inside a web app, select `'Part of an app'` when prompted.
+To create a new web component for use inside an existing project, select `'Part of an app'` when prompted.
 This will generate a single HTML file under the name of your element with the bare minimum of boilerplate.

 ## Standalone components